Answering Your Questions about Legal Ethics

 When a lawyer is hired by the executor of an estate, who is the client?

 Attorneys hired by executors are not always clear to whom they owe duties of loyalty and confidentiality.
 Both the executor and beneficiaries may interact with the attorney as if he represents the interests of everyone involved.
-However, as outlined in LEOs 1452, 1599 and 1720, when an attorney is hired by the executor, he represents that person in that role.
-He does not represent the beneficiaries.
+However, as outlined in LEOs 1452, 1599 and 1720, when an attorney is hired by the executor, she represents that person in that role.
+She does not represent the beneficiaries.
 Nonetheless, beneficiaries are not always knowledgeable on that point and may look to the attorney for advice and share personal information with the attorney.
 An attorney always has a duty to clarify his role whenever dealing with an unrepresented person when that person is confused on the point.
-Rule 4.2.
+Rule 4.3.
 Accordingly, where a beneficiary is under the impression that the attorney is protecting that beneficiarys individual interest, the lawyer has an affirmative duty to clarify the matter.
-Also, while the executors attorney does not represent the beneficiary personally, he must, nonetheless, maintain awareness of the executors fiduciary duty to the beneficiaries and never assist in a breach of that duty.
-LEO 1599.
+Also, while the executors attorney does not represent the beneficiary personally, she must, nonetheless, maintain awareness of the executors fiduciary duty to the beneficiaries and never assist in a breach of that duty.
+LEO 1599 and 1778.

 15. Second Opinions